Manage

 Icon of two figures giving a high five

-How to Support Your Managers
+Strategies to Support Your Managers

-HR leaders and senior leaders can’t expect their managers to automatically know how to nail all of these traits.
+HR and senior can’t expect their managers to automatically know how to nail all of these traits.
 Becoming a great manager is a process, and the organization has ways to support and help managers improve.

 In recent years, managers have struggled with burnout and disengagement, with 53% of managers feeling burned out (which is higher than the level of burnout in direct reports).

 A big reason for this is that managers are stretched between multiple responsibilities, heavy workloads, and limited resources.
-Not only do managers have to succeed with their own work, they’re also responsible for ensuring their team members have the support they need to succeed, too.
+Not only do managers have to succeed with their own work, but they’re also responsible for ensuring their team members have the support they need to succeed, too.

 Here are some ways to help managers feel less burned out and more engaged: